Resnet-li/image-recognition/README.md

-# image-recognition
+# A multi-feature fusion method for image recognition of GIM recognition
-A multi-feature fusion method for image recognition of GIM recognition
+This code is for the paper "A multi-feature fusion method for image recognition of GIM recognition"